- Matt Cacioppo -November 03, 2022

 - Deborah Yonick -October 24, 2022

-Claims by lab-grown diamond producers and sellers that a diamond is a diamond no matter its origin seem to suggest that diamonds made in a lab and naturally occurring diamonds are equal in all respects, including market value.
+Claims by lab-grown diamond producers and sellers suggest that a diamond is a diamond no matter its origin — implying that lab-made and naturally occurring diamonds are equal in all respects, including market value.
+What many consumers don't know is that if they decide to sell a lab-grown diamond back into the market, they will likely get virtually nothing in return.

-Diamond market analyst Paul Zimnisky, founder of Diamond Analytics, wrote in a 2020 opinion piece for the precious metals and mining news KITCO that the essential thing that sets a natural diamond apart
+Diamond market analyst Paul Zimnisky, founder of Diamond Analytics, wrote that the essential thing setting a natural diamond apart from its lab-created counterpart is that it's a non-renewable resource.
+"The supply of natural diamonds is limited by nature and

 - Deborah Yonick -October 24, 2022